Kuch Pak Raha Hai

 • Easy & quick to make

-Semolina: It is pale yellow coloured coarse flour made from durum wheat and is also known as sooji, suji or rava.
-It is used in various sweet and savoury recipes like idli, upma or laddo etc.
+Semolina: It is off-white coloured coarse flour made from durum wheat and is also known as sooji, suji or rava in hindi.
+Use fine rava (baarik sooji) to make halwa.
+Apart from halwa, sooji is used in various other sweet or savoury recipes like idli, upma or laddo etc.

-Ghee: It is type of clarified butter and one of the most common types of fat used in Indian cooking.
-It gives a nice warm sweet aroma to the halwa and makes it moist & soft.
+Ghee: It is one of the most common types of fat used in Indian cooking and is basically clarified butter.
+It gives a nice warm-sweet aroma to the halwa while making it moist & soft.
+Its quantity can be adjusted little bit depending on how much richness you want in halwa.

 Sugar: Regular granulated sugar is used as sweetener in sooji halwa.
 You can adjust its quantity as per you taste.